The Cicada

 My neighbor backs out at 7:15.

-It is better to stay silent when summer passes,
+It is better to stay silent as summer passes,

 when everyone stays inside,